LeoMcBills/100_days-ML/README.md

 The FashionMNIST features are in PIL image format, and the labels are integers.
 For training, we need the features as normalized tensors, and the labels as one-hot encoded tensors.
 To make these transformations, we use `ToTensors` and `Lambda`.

+## Build the Neural Network
+Neural networks comprise of layers/modules that perform operations on data.
+The `torch.nn` namespace provides all the building blocks you need to build your own neural network.
+Every module in PyTorch subclasses the `nn.Module`.
+A neural network is a module itself that consists of other modules (layers).
+This nested structure allows for building and managing complex architectures easily.

+In the following sections, we'll build a neural network to classify images in the FashionMNIST dataset.

 ---